-The 99-residence, a 244-suite hot spot is marked by a sophistication, with culinary two Mediterranean restaurants and one rooftop eatery—from McGuire Moorman Hospitality.
-There’s also 14,000 square feet of event spaces, a massive fitness center, a full-service spa, and roof deck pool.
+The 99-residence, a 244-suite hot spot is marked by sophistication, with culinary two Mediterranean restaurants and one rooftop eatery—from McGuire Moorman Hospitality.
+There are also 14,000 square feet of event spaces, a massive fitness center, a full-service spa, and a roof deck pool.
 The 33-story, 500,000-square-foot building was designed by Handel Architects, counting with the interior designer’s contribution, Kelly Wearstler.

 Kelly Wearstler’s take on a project like this is not new since she has had many high-profile commercial clients, including The Viceroy, Bergdorf Goodman, and The Four Seasons hotel.
 More specifically, she has worked with Proper Hotels & Residences, where she designed those in San Francisco and Hollywood.

 For this project, the designer took inspiration from the city of Austin itself; a place she’s long enjoyed and appreciated for its cultural significance and laid-back lifestyle.
 With that in mind, she created a setting where her design identity mixes perfectly with the history of Austin, which translates into a concept of casual luxury.

 A true display of hand skill, this bed’s immense headboard is a testament to craftsmanship.

 In the guest rooms, local hand-crafted tiles and fiber art were meticulously selected to accompany the design of each suite.
 The hotel shares a calming palette of earthy browns and tans, so Kelly Wearstler combined it with a vivacious blend of mismatched patterns, sculptural furniture, and plenty of plant life!